21 Survival Analysis

 We could of course create parametric models for \(S(t)\) and relate the parameters to covariates for each unit, then fit the model via maximum likelihood.
 If the model for \(S(t)\) has parameter vector \(\beta\), we could write a likelihood function: \[ L(\beta) = \left(\prod_{i \text{ uncensored}} f(T_i)\right) \left(\prod_{i \text{ censored}} S(C_i)\right), \] where \(f\) is the density function of the parametric survival time distribution.
 But this requires an exact parametric form for the distribution, which is quite limiting.

 As we will see, however, we can define and fit models for the hazard function \(h(t)\), and can easily fit what are called “semiparametric” models, meaning the exact functional form of \(h(t)\) need not be specified.
 The most common class of models are what are called relative risk regression models, because they model \[ h(t \mid X_i = x_i(t)) = h_0(t) r(x_i(t)). \] Here \(h_0(t)\) is a baseline hazard function, and the hazard for any particular unit is multiplied by \(r(x_i(t))\).
 Note that here the covariates may change over time.
-If we can estimate \(r\), we can obtain relative risks: the ratio of hazards between two units with different covariate values.
+If we can estimate \(r\), we can obtain hazard ratios: the ratio of hazards between two units with different covariate values.
+This is sometimes called the relative risk, though strictly speaking risks are the cumulative probability of an outcome, not the instantaneous hazard.

 There are many possible choices of \(h_0(t)\) and \(r(x_i(t))\).
 Let’s consider some common models.